joshuadowding/jdowding.me/_posts/2020-02-28-open-mic-night.md

 redirect: 'https://ruskinjournal.com/2020/02/28/the-ruskin-journal-ft-creative-writing-society-open-mic/'
 ---

 On Friday 21st February, both The Ruskin Journal and the Creative Writing Society co-hosted an open mic event as part of LGBTQ+ History Month.
+For those of you that couldn’t attend, the event took place between 7 o’clock and 10 o’clock in The Academy hall on Cambridge campus.